brikis98/yevgeniy-brikman-homepage/_posts/2024-03-15-the-alienist.md

 - The focus of the book and the crimes within is _very_ dark: brutal murders and mutilations of homosexual child prostitutes.
 Yikes.
 That did not make for easy reading.

 - I found the opening of the book to be poorly written.
-Something about the writing style was markedly different than the rest of the book, and hard to follow.
+Something about the writing style was markedly different from the rest of the book, and hard to follow.
 Fortunately, it got much better after a bumpy start.

 ## Rating